grettke/universal-emotions-emoticons/README.md

 Select the emotion(s) to add them to the kill-ring, optionally including their description(s).

-Hit TAB to go forward, SHIFT-TAB to go backward, and RETURN to press a button.
+Hit n to go forward, p to go backward, RETURN to select a field, and q to quit.

 ## Installation